Nokia Oyj (NOK) Q2 2017 Results - Earnings Call Transcript

 Thank you, Robert.
 So first on the business collaboration on Apple, yes, it does involve agreements to supply optical and routing gear.
 So it's clearly more than trial.
 This is a real business collaboration with business that's going to come.

-On 5G and translation to market for next, we're not giving any guidance as such for next year, it's still early days to form a solid opinion on that.
-Again, as I said, meaningful deployments and hence meaningful revenues for the sector from a market standpoint in 5G will be 2019.
+On 5G and translation (40:53) to market for next year, we're not giving any guidance as such for next year, it's still early days to form a solid opinion on that.
+Again, as I said, meaningful deployments, and hence meaningful revenues for the sector from a market standpoint in 5G, will be 2019.

 Matt Shimao - Nokia Oyj